Parts of England officially fall into drought after months of scant rainfall – KION546

 By Angela Dewan, CNN

-Large swaths of England have officially descended into drought, authorities announced Friday, following several months of low rainfall and relentless waves of extreme heat.
+Large swaths of England have officially descended into drought, authorities announced Friday, urging residents and businesses in affected areas to conserve water in the driest summer in 50 years.

-Counties across the UK, including some as far north as those in the traditionally wetter Scotland, have experienced worsening drought conditions in recent weeks, but England has been the worst affected.

-The National Drought Group convened Friday and announced that England’s south, southwest and southeast were in drought, along with central and eastern regions.
+The Environment Agency announced that England’s south, southwest and southeast are in drought, along with central and eastern regions, after convening the National Drought Group, made up of water companies, ministers and other water authorities.
+Parts of the capital, London, are also affected.

-The group made the announcement amid the country’s fourth heat wave since June and following the driest July for England since 1935.
+The UK has had five consecutive months of below-average rainfall and back-to-back heat waves, with temperatures expected to peak on Saturday as high as 37 Celsius (98.6 degrees Fahrenheit) in some parts.
+Only two months since the start of 2021 have seen at least average rainfall.

 Southern England received just 17% of its average rainfall in July, according to the UK Met office.

-The UK has experienced below average rainfall nearly every month since the start of 2021.
+“We are currently experiencing a second heatwave after what was the driest July on record for parts of the country.
+Action is already being taken by the Government and other partners including the Environment Agency to manage the impacts,” the country’s Water Minister Steve Double said in a statement.
+“All water companies have reassured us that essential supplies are still safe, and we have made it clear it is their duty to maintain those supplies.”

+While the lack of rain and heat are driving this drought, around 3.1 billion liters of water are lost every day in England and Wales through leaks in the nations’ aging infrastructure.
+Consumer groups and experts have called on water companies to do more to plug leaks.

 Several rivers across England have been drying up in parts, including the Thames, which runs through London.
 Officials have been reoxygenating rivers and rescuing fish where levels are low.
 Water levels in reservoirs are also rapidly dropping.